Choosing the right preschool is hard. You have more questions. Here are more answers.

 No. Not as part of our curriculum.
 We do not celebrate any official, cultural or religious holidays at Skytown.
 Parents are welcome to share family traditions with the Skytown community.
 Please speak with your teacher first so s/he can provide developmentally appropriate adjustments to the presentation or activity.
 We also may explore seasonal materials (like pumpkins in October) based on what the children are interested in.

-What is Skytown’s relationship with the Unitarian Universalist Church of Berkeley?
+What is Skytown’s relationship with Mount Zion Church of Richmond?

-We are a tenant of UUCB.
+We are a tenant of Mount Zion.
 Skytown does not have any religious affiliation with the church.